 - The racket’s shock control ability is not as great when compared to other advanced rackets

-HEAD is one of the strongest brands in this segment and while its rackets speak volumes, its top notch technology in the backend makes things happen.
-Today, HEAD has some of the best features in the racket that are made available with the use of Nano Titanium Technology, CT2 Corrugated Technology and the ultimate technology that leverages power in the hands of player.
+HEAD is one of the strongest brands in this segment and while its rackets speak volumes, its top-notch technology in the backend makes things happen.
+Today, HEAD has some of the best features in the racket that are made available with the use of Nano Titanium Technology, CT2 Corrugated Technology and the ultimate technology that leverages power in the hands of the player.

 - Weight: 195 grams

 - Beam: 19 mm

 Pricing: The HEAD i110 Squash Racket can be purchased at a reasonable price.
 It is one of the most inexpensive squash rackets from a prominent brand that is available in the market.